metamath/metamath-exe/doc/Documentation.md

-# Documentation Rules in Metamath
+# Documentation Rules for metamath.exe

 This is a **draft**.
+It was suggested to move parts or all of this to a different location, in particular to metamath/set.mm/CONTRIBUTING.md.

 Here are some links on how to improve on documentation in general:

 https://www.oreilly.com/content/the-eight-rules-of-good-documentation/

 https://guides.lib.berkeley.edu/how-to-write-good-documentation

 ---

 1. Documentation is mostly collected in the ``doc`` subfolder of metamath.
 As an entry point to